lukehoban/es6features/README.md

 ```

 ### Symbols
 Symbols enable access control for object state.
 Symbols allow properties to be keyed by either `string` (as in ES5) or `symbol`.
 Symbols are a new primitive type.
-Optional `name` parameter used in debugging - but is not part of identity.
+Optional `description` parameter used in debugging - but is not part of identity.
 Symbols are unique (like gensym), but not private since they are exposed via reflection features like `Object.getOwnPropertySymbols`.

 ```JavaScript